chriskempson/base16/README.md

 * [base16-manager](https://github.com/AuditeMarlow/base16-manager) - A command line tool to install base16 templates and set themes globally.
 * [base16-shell-preview](https://github.com/nvllsvm/base16-shell-preview) - A command line tool to preview and set base16-shell themes.
+* [Themix/Oomox](https://github.com/themix-project/oomox/) - Graphical application for generating different color variations of a Arc, Materia and Oomox themes (GTK2, GTK3 and others), Archdroid, Gnome-Colors and Numix icons, and terminal palette.
+Base16 plugin allows to open Base16 YAML files a export both Base16 and its own themes using Base16 Mustache templates.

 ## Projects using Base16